ED7123 - Research Methods in Education (2018/19)

 • enable students to write a qualitative educational research proposal which will form a basis of their MA dissertations.

-The module will begin by discussing the positivist origins of social research and move on to discussing the post-positivist tradition and the so called ‘linguistic turn’ in social sciences.
+The module will discuss the positivist origins of social research, the post-positivist tradition and the so called ‘linguistic turn’ in social sciences.
 Students will be introduced to the qualitative paradigm of research – its key features and types of research situations in which it might be appropriately employed.
-During the course of the module, students will learn about various methods of educational research like action research, case study and ethnography.
-This will be followed by introducing them to a range of data collection strategies like interviews, focus groups, observations etc.
+During the course of the module, students will learn about various methods of educational research, for example, action research, life history, case study and ethnography.
+They will be introduced to a range of data collection strategies such as interviews, focus groups, observations etc.

 Lectures and seminars delivered, once a week, in three hours blocks in the evenings.
 These contact sessions will be accompanied by some opportunities to extend understanding and analysis of key ideas and issues in the virtual learning space for the module.